brunoton/return-to-consciousness/truth-is-not-neutral.md

 This does not mean that intelligence inevitably becomes benevolent.
 The claim is weaker but still significant: that truth, understood deeply enough, exerts a gravitational pull toward coherence—and that fragmentation, destruction, and extreme instrumentalization represent forms of cognitive instability that increasing intelligence would tend to correct rather than amplify.

+### Truth as Attractor, Not Destiny

+A crucial distinction must be made explicit here.
+Instrumental truth may form stable local optima—powerful, predictive, and indefinitely self-sustaining—without ever transitioning to deeper coherence.
+A system optimizing for predictive accuracy within a narrow domain can remain locked in that domain, achieving extraordinary capability while never engaging the broader structures of reality that would generate normative constraints.

+Convergence toward coherence, therefore, is not automatic; it requires pressure against fragmentation.
+The claim is not that intelligence *will* achieve depth, but that depth, if achieved, tends toward coherence.
+Truth functions as an attractor—a basin toward which sufficiently uncorrupted inquiry tends to flow—not as a destiny that all intelligence must reach.

+This distinction matters for alignment.
+If shallow instrumental optimization can persist indefinitely as a stable local optimum, then the standard extinction scenarios remain fully operative for any system that never escapes that basin.
+The question becomes: what conditions enable or prevent the transition from shallow to deep engagement with reality?
+And critically: do current alignment practices help or hinder that transition?

 ---

 ## 5. Implications for Intelligence and Alignment